Updated Post 11 January 2021

 Mayo Healthcare Calf Coats

 I really like the Mayo Healthcare coats and bought more of them this year.
-Last year’s were purchased from Connaught Agri but they aren’t that easy to order from so I got more from the FRS Farm Store in Kilkenny.
+The first lot were purchased from Connaught Agri but they aren’t that easy to order from so I got more from the FRS Farm Store in Kilkenny.
 They are €30 each.
 They’re soft and duvet-like.
 They have two wide straps to go under the belly and one at the front.
-The leg straps are the same as in other coats.
+The leg straps are just the same as in other coats.
 I like the way the coat is shaped to bring the coat up around the chest too.
 I feel like I’m putting them into a good winter’s coat when I put a Mayo Healthcare coat on, tucking them in and ensuring they are warm.
+To be honest, this is my favourite.
+It is soft and warm without being heavy.

 The only difficulty is it can be hard to tighten the chest strap enough on the very small calves and occasionally their front leg goes through the neck strap but I’ve only had that happen with a few calves and during the first couple of days of wearing them.
 I had assumed they were a ‘one size’ but noticed the last lot we purchased were ‘large’ so I presume they come in different sizes.